SeaQL/seaql.github.io/SeaORM/versioned_docs/version-1.1.x/08-advanced-query/04-advanced-joins.md

 }
 ```

-With `Serialize`, you can transform the select result into JSON directly!
+With `Serialize`, you can transform the select result into JSON directly.

 ## 2. Define helper aliases